wendwarge/Fab-Academy-2018/cultural_diversity.md

 A great book for helping us understand this is the [Culture Map](https://www.erinmeyer.com/book/) by Erin Meyer.

-An example of her thinking around this is the differences in attitudes to scheduling.
+An example of her research on this is the differences in attitudes to scheduling.

 ![Scheduling Differences](media/culturemapscheduling.jpg)